 And so, Kiersten obeyed.
 She called TEAM, changed her trip details and flew to Zimbabwe.

-In two months, God’s love and grace conquered Kiersten’s fear about long-term missions.
+In two months, God’s love and grace conquered Kiersten’s fears about serving in long-term missions.

 Kiersten loved her work at Karanda Hospital.
 The missionary team was supportive and treated their single members with respect.
 They thought Kiersten had a great personality.

 Kiersten found herself thinking, I can see myself living here until I retire.
 And when she got home, that’s what she started working toward.

 She raised her long-term missionary support.
 And 18 years later, she’s still going strong in Zimbabwe.

 Kiersten may not have rushed to the mission field with fearless abandon, but God saw her baby steps as acts of obedience.
 And by His grace, timid faith can lay the foundation for a lifetime of ministry.

 Are you interested in missions but afraid to get started?
 A short-term mission trip can help give you the perspective and understanding you need!
 Check out our short-term trips today!